KYOS: History

 During its early years as a talk station, WYOS carried The Rush Limbaugh Show in late mornings.
 While the Oakland Athletics were playing in the Bay Area, KYOS carried the games.

+On February 29, 2016, KYOS was granted an FCC construction permit to move to a new site, decrease day power to 4,300 watts and decrease night power to 75 watts.
+It uses a single-tower non-directional antenna.